koraytugay/koraytugay.github.io/content/javascript.md

 ```

 ## Functions
 JavaScript is very liberal in terms of calling functions.
-If you pass too many functions, extra ones will be ignored.
+If you pass too many arguments, extra ones will be ignored.
 If you pass too few, missing parameters get assigned `undefined`.
 This allow functions to be called with different number of arguments as follows:

 ```javascript
 function minus(a, b) {